What Are CE Markings // Guide To CE Markings, Tests, And Certifications

 Responsibility for CE Marking: The manufacturer ensures that a product has been correctly assessed and carries a CE marking.
 If the manufacturer is based outside the EU, this responsibility can be transferred to an authorized representative within the EU.

-By understanding what CE Markings represent and the legal and commercial implications they carry, manufacturers and exporters can better navigate the regulatory landscape of the European market, ensuring their products meet all necessary directives and regulations for entry.
+By understanding what CE Markings represent and the legal and commercial implications they carry, manufacturers and exporters can better navigate the regulatory landscape of the European market, ensuring their products meet all necessary directives and regulations for entry into the European market.

 What Products Require CE Markings?